- ALICE Training: Active Shooter Response

 Every holiday season, the Blue Santa Program collects non-perishable food, gifts and hygiene products for disabled, shut-in and elderly community members who need a little extra cheer during the holiday season.
 Blue Santa is sponsored by the Estes Park Police Auxiliary.
 Learn more about the Blue Santa program.

-Citizen's Police Academy.
-This informative series of classes sponsored by the Town's Police Department are offered free of charge biennially.
+The Community Police Academy is an informative series of classes sponsored by the Town's Police Department and offered free of charge biennially.
 Class size is limited to 30.
 Officers offer Academy participants an opportunity to learn more about the daily operations of the police department and experience conditions similar to the training police receive.
-Learn more about the Citizen's Police Academy.
+Learn more about the Community Police Academy.

 - Safety Fair